TsLu1s/MLimputer/README.md

 # Usage Examples

 The first needed step after importing the package is to load a dataset (split it) and define your choosen imputation model in`fit_imput` function.
-The imputate model options for handling the missing data in your dataset are the following:
+The imputation model options for handling the missing data in your dataset are the following:
 * `RandomForest`
 * `ExtraTrees`
 * `GBR`